mm80843/T3.5/docs/Benef/PBN__Benef_105.md

 # __Remote healthcare and work__

-## Name of the Benefit

-Remote access for telemedicine, online courses, and virtual conferences, reducing the need for physical presence and travel

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased accessibility and flexibility, reduced disease transmission, and cost savings](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_103.md)